 Given the debilitating nature and prevalence of chronic pain, it is only natural to focus on more extensive areas of research that are needed for improved clinical practice guidelines.

 At a recent workshop at the National Institutes of Health, various such areas were discussed including differentiation of acute and chronic pain and understanding the process of how acute pain transitions into chronic pain.

-Identification of new, potent non-opioid analgesics, alternative pain-treatment strategies, accessible biomarkers of pain, neuroimaging technologies or genetic analyses to speed up the development of new medications and more personalized clinical interventions were highlighted as crucial future mitigation strategies.
+Identification of new, potent non-opioid analgesics, alternative pain-treatment strategies, accessible biomarkers of pain, neuroimaging technologies, or genetic analyses to speed up the development of new medications and more personalized clinical interventions were highlighted as crucial future mitigation strategies.

-Preventative measures need to be refocused toward controlling initiation of substance abuse among the younger population to prevent future dependence issues.
+Preventative measures need to be refocused toward controlling the initiation of substance abuse among the younger population to prevent future dependence issues.
 Early awareness and educational programs should be introduced at school and college levels to familiarize students and parents of the dangers of substance abuse at that age.